vatadepalli/download-the-hindu-newspaper/README.md

-# download-the-hindu-newspaper
+# The Hindu Downloader
-A simple python and selenium script to download "The Hindu" newspaper
+A simple python and selenium based script to download "The Hindu" newspaper.